KolCrooks/AdvocAI/README.md

 # AdvocAI
 ## Your AI Lawyer
-Have you ever wished you could instantly ask for legal advice?
+Have you ever wished you could instantly ask for legal advAIce?
 The wait is over - AdvocAI is at your service!
 <br><br>

 ## Getting Started